WHAT A DIFFERENCE A MOTHER’S DAY MAKES

 I check the clock in the kitchen and then run as fast as I can from one end of the apartment to the other to press my face against Mem’s bedroom window, hoping to see Mom walking down the street.
 Then I run even faster back to the kitchen, convinced that the rats are waiting for me in the hallway.

 I rock myself on a kitchen chair, willing my bladder to cooperate so I don’t need to go to the bathroom by way of the dreaded scary hallway.
 If I can’t hold in my pee, I pee outside in the bowl of rat poison—way better than on the floor.

 “The poor dear is lonely,” Mem told Mom in French a few days after the ear twisting while I colored at the kitchen table and pretended not to understand.
 Lonely wasn’t the half of it.

-A couple of weeks later, Mom promised to take us all out to an expensive restaurant for a Mother’s Day lunch at a restaurant in New London.
+A couple of weeks later, Mom promised to take us all out to an expensive restaurant for a Mother’s Day lunch in New London.

 The Lighthouse Inn was surrounded by water and was the fanciest place I had ever been.
 There was a path leading up to the front door with the most beautiful flowers, and on the front lawn, kids threw coins into a giant stone fountain.